June 8, 2019, Preparing for Denver and (perhaps) Arkansas:

 Click for photos and captions of our beautiful drive:

 We so enjoyed the scenic views around nearly every bend in the road as we cruised through Missouri and on into Arkansas.
 Everything was green and lush.
 We had been told, and witnessed some ourselves, of the very wet spring season in the south.
 We had a good, wet rainy season in Kalifornistan, too, and while some farmers have been hurt, such as cherry growers in our area, it was good to see the lakes and reservoirs full.
-We’ve also read of farmers in other areas whose planting had been delayed by rains.
+We had also read of farmers in other areas whose planting had been delayed by rains.

 We were looking forward to visiting with Lavonne’s cousin, Betty, and husband, Paul for an early dinner in the small Arkansas town of Waldron.
 We were to meet them at a Mexican restaurant there at 1600 hours.
 They had visited us in our hometown a year ago when they were traveling, and this would be the first time we’d seen them since.